-Doctoral students are required to maintain continuous registration during the entire academic year (including fall, spring, and summer terms).
+Doctoral students are required to maintain continuous enrollment during the academic year Fall and Spring.
+Enrollment is not required in the summer.
 Continuous registration enables students to maintain access to faculty, library support, and other academic resources.
-After completion of all required coursework, doctoral students must register for GRD 7989 (the "research holding course") by the Doctoral Program office.
-This is a non-credit, 1 semester hour, feebearing course that ensures continuous registration between completion of doctoral coursework and enrollment in dissertation credit hours.
-Students will remain enrolled in GRD 7989 for each academic term (fall, spring, summer) until enrollment in EDL 7999 (dissertation credits).
+After completion of all required coursework, doctoral students must register for GRD 7989 (the "research holding course").
+This is a non-credit, 1 semester hour, fee-bearing course that ensures continuous registration between completion of doctoral coursework and enrollment in dissertation credit hours.
+Students will remain enrolled in GRD 7989 for both academic terms (fall, spring) until enrollment in EDL 7999 (dissertation credits).
 Students will be enrolled in EDL 7999 for 3 credit hours in the first full academic term following Graduate School approval of the dissertation proposal, as well as submission and approval of an IRB application.